Code of Student Conduct

 5.5.
 Interim suspension.
 In certain circumstances, the vice president of Student Life or a designee may impose a University or residence hall suspension prior to the hearing before a Discipline Board.

-- Interim suspension may be imposed only: (a) to ensure the safety and well-being of members of the University community or preservation of University property; (b) to ensure the student’s own physical or emotional safety and well-being; or (c) if the student poses a definite threat of disruption of or interference with the normal operations of the University.
+a.
+Interim suspension may be imposed only: (a) to ensure the safety and well-being of members of the University community or preservation of University property; (b) to ensure the student'sown physical or emotional safety and well-being; or (c) if the student poses a definite threat of disruption of or interference with the normal operations of the University.

-- During the interim suspension, students shall be denied access to the residence hall and/or to the campus (including classes) and/or all other University activities or privileges for which the student might otherwise be eligible, as the vice president of Student Life or his designee may determine to be appropriate.
+b.
+During the interim suspension, students shall be denied access to the residence hall and/or to the campus (including classes)and/or all other University activities or privileges for which the student might otherwise be eligible, as the vice president of Student Life or his designee may determine to be appropriate.

 Article VI: Appeals

 6.1.
-A decision reached, or a sanction imposed by a Discipline Board or Discipline Advisor may be appealed by accused students or complaining students to the executive vice president, or to such person or persons (such as the Vice president of Student Life) whom he may designate to act in his stead.
-Such appeals shall be in writing and must be made to the office of the vice president of Student Life office within two schools days (48 hours) of notice of the board’s determination and sanctions.
-For infractions not involving potential suspension or dismissal, written appeals may be submitted within two school days to the assistant vice president of Student Life or the vice president of Student Life, and the steps described in article 6.2 through 6.5 do not apply.
+A decision reached, or a sanction imposed by a Discipline Board or Discipline Advisor may be appealed by accused students or complaining students to the vice president for Finance and Administration, or to such person or persons (such as the Vice president of Student Life) whom he may designate to act in his stead.
+Such appeals shall be in writing and must be made to the office of the vice president of Student Life within two days (48 hours) of notice of the Board's determination and sanctions.
+For infractions not involving potential suspension or dismissal,written appeals may be submitted within two days to the assistant vice president of Student Life or the vice president of Student Life, and the steps described in article 6.2 through 6.5 do not apply.
 The decision of the assistant vice president of Student Life or the vice president of Student Life on these appeals is final.

 6.2.
 An appeal shall be limited to review of the verbatim record of the initial hearing for one or more of the following purposes:

-- To consider new information, sufficient to alter a decision or other relevant information not brought out in the original hearing, because such information was not known to the person appealing at the time of the original hearing.
+d.
+To consider new information, sufficient to alter a decision or other relevant information not brought out in the original hearing,because such information was not known to the person appealing at the time of the original hearing.

 6.3.
 If an appeal is upheld, the matter shall be remanded to the original Discipline Board and Discipline Advisor for re-opening of the hearing to allow reconsideration of the original determination and/or sanctions.

 6.4.
-Concerning sanctions on appeal, a sanction may be reduced, increased, changed, or left the same (or be remanded to the original hearing panel) depending on the judgment of the executive vice president or his designee.
+Concerning sanctions on appeal, a sanction may be reduced,increased, changed, or left the same (or be remanded to the original hearing panel) depending on the judgment of the vice president for Finance and Administration or his designee.

 6.5.
 The President may, in his sole discretion, review and modify any student code decision, but there is no right of appeal to the President.